randall/trafficserver/doc/developer-guide/host-resolution-proposal.en.rst

 To configuration the resolution, each resolver would be assigned a tag.
 It is not, however, sufficient to simply provide the list of resolver tags because some resolvers require additional configuration.
-Unfortunately this will likely require a separate configuration file outside of :file:`records.config`, although we would be able to remove :file:`splitdns.config`.
+Unfortunately this will likely require a separate configuration file outside of :file:`records.config`, although we would be able to remove :file:`splitdns.yaml`.
 In this case we would need chain start / end markers around a list of resolver tags.
 Each tag would the be able to take additional resolver configuration data.
 For instance, for a SplitDNS resolver the nameservers.

 Examples